Emergency Response Information

 Homalko, and Stz’uminus First Nations.

-Margaret is happy to now be developing the CWRP and acting as the interim FireSmart Coordination on our lands.
+Margaret is happy to now be helping to identify and seek funding for wildfire mitigation risks on our lands.

-A Community Wildfire Resiliency Plan (CWRP) will be developed to provide a comprehensive approach toward wildfire, including risk reduction and resiliency measures within our Nation lands.
+A Community Wildfire Resiliency Plan (CWRP) is now in place to provide a comprehensive approach toward wildfire, including risk reduction and resiliency measures within our Nation lands.

 • increase our community's capacity and understanding of wildfire risk